 There is only one track that dissects straight up the middle of the Peninsula this is called the Cape Leveque road, all others run off it.

-Known to local indigenous people as “Ardi” meaning heading north, this dusty bone rattling journey gives the adventurous a chance to experience the pristine, secluded and the unique that is the Peninsula.
+Known to local indigenous people as “Ardi” meaning heading north, this dusty bone-rattling journey gives the adventurous a chance to experience the pristine, secluded and unique that is the Peninsula.

 To fully appreciate a location you sometimes have to embrace the journey, as the two become one to form the experience.
 This is one such instance.
 The track will rattle and drain you while the destination will rejuvenate and repair you.

 “Exclusive” What is exclusive?
 Limited to only one person or group of people, special, unique.

 After 190 bone-rattling kilometres you arrive at the gate, “Booked Guests Only Beyond This Point”

 it reads.
 A deep breath is part relief part expectation as you wander down the track to the main parking area.

 You’re enthusiastically greeted by Rex the resident hound whose friendly demeanour is only surpassed by owner Pat Channing who is close behind.